 Egg Whites vs Collagen

 In the original bar, egg whites are used for the protein source.
 There is nothing wrong with egg whites, but why not use something with added health benefits like collagen?
 It’s still tasteless and adds protein, but with the additional health benefits like being great for your skin, hair and joints.
-I used Naked Collagen which I love because it’s from grass-fed cows that are pasture raised.
-It has only one ingredient, no sweeteners or fillers added.
+I used collagen powder that has only one ingredient, no sweeteners or fillers added.
 Using collagen also makes them egg free which is great for anyone working around an allergy or sensitivity.

 Baked or No-Bake